The Digital Media Lab User Guidelines were revised August 2019 -- Please review carefully for changes

 - Initial session length is determined by the machine being used.
 Session lengths are set by Library Administration.
 A session can be renewed for an additional hour if no one is waiting to use the equipment.

 - Reservations will be canceled if the cardholder fails to appear to claim the reservation within 15 minutes.
 Repeated failure to claim reservations may result in loss of the individual’s privilege of reserving DML equipment in the future.

 - Only patrons working on digital media projects (video, music, graphic, photo editing, digitization) will be allowed access to the DML.
 Study rooms and meeting rooms are available elsewhere in the Library.

 - The DML is not a single occupancy room.
 More than one patron/group may be working in the lab at once, using different pieces of equipment.

 - No food or drink is allowed in the DML at any time.

 - Patrons must have a valid full-privilege library card in good standing to use the DML.
+The email address associated with this library card number will be used to notify the cardholder of activity on the reservation, such as confirmations, cancellations, and reminders.
 Patrons ages 14 and over are eligible to use DML independently.
 Patrons 13 and younger may use the DML with a parent/caregiver present.